Project 1: Scissors Paper Stone (Part 2)

 Take a look at past projects by previous Fundamentals students to visualise how the full game can look like.

-Add state to your program such that it keeps track of the number of times the user has won and the number of times the computer has won.
+Add to your program such that it keeps track of the number of times the user has won and the number of times the computer has won.
 Output this win-loss record in a format you like in the program output.
 You can also output the number of draws and/or each party's winning percentage if you'd like.

 To make this game more personal, add a feature to collect the user's name as the first input after the page loads.
 We can prompt the user to enter their name first by adding to the page's HTML.
 Once the user submits their name, the program can return output to prompt the user to start playing Scissors Paper Stone by entering one of the 3 objects.
 Use the user's name to personalise win-loss record and other relevant output.